Queue-Fair/react/README.md

 npm install @react-navigation/native @react-navigation/native-stack
 npm install react-native-toast-notifications
 ```

-and restart Metro.
-The third `npm install` is for cross-platform Toasts, which are not used by the QueueFairDemo/before code, but are used to show when listener methods are called by the Adapter in QueueFairDemo/after, so it's best to install them now.
-Build and run your app again with `npx react-native run-android`.
+and restart Metro (and on Mac, `pod install`).
+The third `npm install` is for cross-platform Toasts, which are not used by the QueueFairDemo/before code, but are used to show when listener methods are called by the Adapter in QueueFairDemo/after, so it's a good idea to install that package now.
+Build and run your app again with `npx react-native run-android` or `npx react-native run-ios`.

 You should have an app with a title bar showing Queue-Fair Demo, with some text and a button.
 Pressing the button causes a new Screen to open.
-Some data `"MyValue"` is passed from the first screen to the second.
+Some data `MyValue` is passed from the first screen to the second.
 It is this second screen that we will protect with Queue-Fair in the next section.
 You should take a good look at App.js to ensure you understand it before moving to the next section.
-There is also a Back button to move you back to the home screen, or you can use the Android back button.
+There is also a Back button in the title bar to move you back to the home screen, or you can use the back button on Android.

 ## Adding Queue-Fair to an existing App ##

 **1.** Copy and paste "QueueFairAdapter.js" and QueueFairWebView.js from the QueueFairAdapter folder in this distribution into your App folder.
-They can go anywhere, but the QueueFairDemo/after/App.js requires them to go in QueueFairDemo.
+They can go anywhere in your own projects, but the QueueFairDemo/after/App.js code requires them to go in the QueueFairDemo folder.

 **2.** If you are using the QueueFairDemo app from the previous section, copy and paste QueueFairDemo/after/App.js into your QueueFairDemo folder, overwriting the existing App.js